facebookresearch/spdl/docs/source/migration/why.rst

     When switching to SPDL, it is not uncommon to see x3 throughput in data loading.
-    The improvement is not directly reflected to model training performance, but considering how uniquietous the data loading bottleneck is, there is a good chance adopting SPDL increases the model training performance.
+    The improvement is not directly reflected to model training performance, but considering how uniquietous the data loading bottleneck is, there is a good chance using SPDL increases the model training performance.
 2. *Efficiency*
     Switching to SPDL essentially means to switching from subprocess-based parallelism to thread-based parallelism.